Into the Void (video game)

 Into the Void is a video game developed by American studio Adrenalin Entertainment and published by Playmates Interactive Entertainment for DOS in 1997.

 Gameplay

 Into the Void is a science fiction turn-based strategy game in which the player colonizes planets and destroys rival civilizations to establish an empire.

 Reception

-Next Generation reviewed the PC version of the game, rating it three stars out of five, and stated that "While it doesn't break a whole lot of new ground, Into the Void is a solid enough game that should please most."
+Next Generation reviewed the PC version of the game, rating it three stars out of five, and stated "While it doesn't break a whole lot of new ground, Into the Void is a solid enough game that should please most."